DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Experiment

 We adopt several ResNet models ~\cite{he2015deep} pre-trained on ImageNet as our backbones and report our results on $4$ ResNet settings: ResNet-50 (R50), ResNet-101 (R101), and their 16×-resolution extensions ResNet-50-DC5 (DC5-R50) and ResNet-101-DC5 (DC5-R101).
 For hyperparameters, we follow DAB-DETR to use a $6$-layer Transformer encoder and a $6$-layer Transformer decoder and $256$ as the hidden dimension.
 We add uniform noise on boxes and set the hyperparameters with respect to noise as $\lambda_1=0.4$, $\lambda_2=0.4$, and $\gamma=0.2$.
 For the learning rate scheduler, we use an initial learning rate (lr) $1\times 10^{-4}$ and drop lr at the 40-th epoch by multiplying 0.1 for the 50-epoch setting and at the 11-th epoch by multiplying 0.1 for the 12-epoch setting.
 We use the AdamW optimizer with weight decay of $1\times 10^{-4}$ and train our model on 8 Nvidia A100 GPUs.
 The batch size is 16.
 Unless otherwise specified, we use 5 denoising groups.

 We conduct a series of experiments to demonstrate the performance improvement as shown in Table \ref{tab:absoulute_results}, where we follow the basic settings in DAB-DETR without any bells and whistles in training.
-To compare with the state-of-the-art performance in the 12 epoch setting (the so called $1\times$ setting on Detectron2) and the standard 50 epoch setting (most widely used in DETR-like models) in Table \ref{tab:1x} and \ref{tab:sota}, we follow DAB-DETR to use 3 pattern embeddings as in Anchor DETR ~\cite{wang2021anchor}.
-All our comparisons with DAB-DETR and its variants are under exactly the same setting. \\ \textbf{DN-Deformable-DETR:} To show the effectiveness of denoising training applied in other DETR-like models, we also integrate denoising training into Deformable DETR with $10$ denoising groups as {DN-Deformable-DETR}.
-We follow the same setting as Deformable DETR, but specify its query into $4$D boxes as in DAB-DETR to better use denoising training.
+To compare with the state-of-the-art performance in the 12 epoch setting (the so-called $1\times$ setting in Detectron2) and the standard 50 epoch setting (most widely used in DETR-like models) in Table \ref{tab:1x} and \ref{tab:sota}, we follow DAB-DETR to use 3 pattern embeddings as in Anchor DETR ~\cite{wang2021anchor}.
+All our comparisons with DAB-DETR and its variants are under exactly the same setting. \\ \textbf{DN-Deformable-DETR and DN-Deformable-DETR++:} For {DN-Deformable-DETR} with only deformable encoder, we use $10$ denoising groups.
+For {DN-Deformable-DETR++} with deformable attention in both encoder and decoder, we use $5$ denoising groups.

-When comparing in the standard 50 epoch setting, to eliminate any misleading information that the performance improvement of DN-Deformable-DETR may result from the explicit query formulation of anchor boxes, we also implement a strong baseline DAB-Defromable-DETR for comparison.
-It formulates Deformable DETR query as anchor box without using denoising training, while all the other settings are the same.
 Note that we strictly follow Deformable DETR to use multi-scale ($4$ scale) features without FPN.
-Dynamic DETR~\cite{dai2021dynamic} add FPN and more scales ($5$ scales) which can further boost the performance but our performance still exceed theirs.
+Dynamic DETR~\cite{dai2021dynamic} adds FPN and more scales ($5$ scales) which can further boost the performance, but our performance still exceeds theirs.\\ \textbf{Faster R-CNN and Anchor DETR: } We use $10$ and $5$ denoising groups respectively.\\ \textbf{DINO: } To test the effectiveness of denoising training in DINO, we only use our proposed DN without its proposed contrastive DN and keep all the other components in DINO.
+We use $5$ denoising groups.\\ \textbf{Mask DINO: } Mask DINO incorporates both box denoising and mask denoising.
+To show performance improvement over segmentation tasks, we keep the box denoising part and only remove the mask denoising to study its effectiveness.
+We use $5$ denoising groups under this setting. \\\textbf{Mask2Former: } Mask2Former is only designed for segmentation tasks.
+Therefore, we only add mask denoising training in our experiments.
+We use $5$ denoising groups under this setting.

+Our proposed denoising training has been incorporated into many subsequent works and also implemented in detrex (\url{https://github.com/IDEA-Research/detrex}).